UCD-DART/vectorsurv.org/_docs/maps/invasive.md

 - Red — collections containing the selected species
 - Gray — collections not containing the selected species

+Mousing over any bar brings up a tooltip with detailed numbers.

 Charted collection events are aggregated based on the selected timeframe:

 - By week when the selected timeframe is 2 years or less